Franks: Crisis of the Third Century (235–284 AD)

 Throughout the 260s and 270s very few surviving records explicitly mention the Franks, although the barbarians of the later Frankish region were very active.
-Gallienus reigned solo from 260 to 268, and during this period the document known as the Laterculus Veronensis, which was made about 314, notes that the Romans lost five civitates (small countries) along the eastern bank of the Lower Rhine.
+During the period when Gallienus reigned solo, the document known as the Laterculus Veronensis, which was made about 314, notes that the Romans lost five civitates (small countries) along the eastern bank of the Lower Rhine.
 The three which are legible are those of the Usipii, Tubantes, and Chattuari.
 These probably all became Frankish.
-During this period, the 260s, archaeologists also note an increase in coin hoards in populations on the Roman side the Rhine, in Tongeren, Amiens, Beauvais, Trier, Metz, Toul, and Chalon-sur-Saône attesting to Frankish activity in this region.
+During this period, the 260s, archaeologists also note an increase in coin hoards on the Roman side the Rhine, attesting to Frankish activity in the areas of Tongeren, Amiens, Beauvais, Trier, Metz, Toul, and Chalon-sur-Saône.
 Under the last Gallic emperor Tetricus, (who reigned 270–274), there are even more hoard finds, and evidence of military conflicts.

 In 275/276, after the death of Tetricus and the reunification of the empire under Probus (reigned 276–282) archaeologists believe that a larger incursion into Gaul occurred, with the main thrust seemingly along the Meuse.
 In the context of these conflicts, Trier itself fell to an attack.
-The only involved barbarian group who is named by Roman sources are the Franks, mentioned by Zosimus.
+The only involved barbarian group who is named by Roman sources are the Franks, mentioned by the later writer Zosimus.
 Probus subsequently appears to have restabilized the border.

 About 280, while Probus was confronted with a rebel named Proculus, the 8th Latin Panegyric, of 297, reports that some captive Franks seized some ships, and "plundered their way from the Black Sea right to Greece and Asia and, driven not without causing damage from very many parts of the Libyan shore, finally took Syracuse itself", and eventually made it back to their homeland via the Ocean.
 In 281 Probus captured and killed Proculus and the Historia Augusta account of this says that it was the Franks who handed him over, because he had fled to them, having Frankish origins himself.